eventagrate-group/AutoMod_AI/README.md

 # ToxicTextScanner

 ToxicTextScanner is a machine learning-based REST API for classifying short-form text (e.g., tweets) as `Hate Speech`, `Offensive Language`, or `Neutral / Clean`.
 It uses a `SGDClassifier` with TF-IDF features (`max_features=10000`, L2 regularization `alpha=0.0001`) for robust classification, supports incremental learning for model updates, and provides a Flask API for real-time inference.
+The system is designed to run locally to optimize cost, control, and data privacy.
+By training and deploying locally, you avoid recurring expenses from public payable APIs, maintain full control over model customization and updates, and ensure sensitive text data remains secure on your infrastructure.
+Local development also allows for faster iteration, tailored preprocessing, and integration with existing systems without reliance on external services.

 ## Project Structure
 ```